Empress Of The Seas deck plans

 Each of the Empress Of The Seas cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Empress Of The Seas staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

 Empress of the Seas (built 1990 as “Nordic Empress”, last refurbished in 2016) is the fleet’s smallest vessel, and also one of the two oldest Royal Caribbean cruise ships – together with Majesty of the Seas (launched 1992).
 Between 2008 and 2016, this ship (under the name MS Empress, commonly known as “Pullmantur Empress”) was in the fleet of Pullmantur Cruises – a Royal Caribbean brand based in Spain.

-Empress of the Seas cruise ship deck plan has a total of 796 staterooms for 1592 passengers (max capacity is 1910 guests), served by 670 crew and staff.
-The ship has 9 passenger accessible decks, 5 lounges and bars, 2 swimming pools, 2 jacuzzies, 6 elevators.
+Empress of the Seas cruise ship deck plan shows a total of 796 staterooms for 1592 passengers (max capacity is 1910 guests), served by 670 crew and staff.
+The ship has 9 passenger accessible decks, 5 lounges and bars, 2 swimming pools, 2 outdoor jacuzzies, 6 elevators.

 Empress Of The Seas deck plans are property of Royal Caribbean.
 All deck layouts are for informational purposes only and CruiseMapper is not responsible for their accuracy.